Akhil-Suresh/golearn/doc/MapsAndStructs.md

 shapeEdgeMap["Octagon"] = 8
 ```

+__NOTE:__

     The slice or array return the data in the order we add data to it.
 But Map is little different.
 Map doesn't guarantee any order.

 ```go
 package main